camlspotter/ocaml/README_curried_constr.md

 fun x -> `Foo x
 ```

-Note that the polymorphic variant constructors can take at most
+Note that ``(`Foo ..)`` can take only one argument:
-one argument and it is determined purely syntactically.
+the arity of the polymorphic variant constructors is at most one
-Therefore ``(`Foo ..)`` can take only one argument:
+and  it is determined purely syntactically.

 ```ocaml
 `(`Foo..)
 (1,2,3)  (* `Foo (1,2,3) *)